 Choices will remain complicated but a structured review of customer strategy should come to rescue.
 The contactless economy is on its way pushing emerging customer segments into the mainstream.
 To make the most of this or to prevent from getting disrupted, organisations 1) need to critically assess how its customers' needs and behaviours are evolving within the contactless economy 2) determine how many of these segments it should target 3) develop new value propositions for the customer segments 4) unpack the new capabilities that the business needs to have to deliver on the value proposition and 5) decide its capability development model with a focus on leveraging its partnership ecosystems to ensure flexibility given the uncertainties ahead.
 The biggest enemies of effective decision-making in times of deep crisis are neither uncertainty nor ambiguity; they are, rather, over-confidence on sustainability of the current state and procrastination to drive change into the future state – this report is an attempt to change that status quo.

-Published by Monitor Deloitte and first presented at Singapore Summit 2020.
+This is an independent report, and is first published at Singapore Summit 2020.